devplayer0/fyp/presentation/slides.md

 Note:

+For the purposes of this project, the focus is on performance (over other potential aspects such as maintainability).

 Run students' code in a manner similar to the way it is already, through the use of some kind of simulator / emulator (with a focus on accuracy and instrumentation) or real hardware (in a way that can be automated with relative ease).

-With data collected from execution (cycle count, memory usage, tracing etc), figure out a way to place a student's submission on a scale based on how well it performs.
+With data collected from execution, figure out a way to place a student's submission on a scale based on how well it performs.

 <!-- TODO: published research? -->
-Human-readable information generated from collected data could help instructors
+Human-readable information generated from collected data such as graphs would be useful (as mentioned before).

+Submitty is the platform currently used in the Intro to Computing modules for automated grading, so integration with this system is important to get the project working in the real world.

 -----